Pamunkey tribe hoping for high-stakes gambling in Virginia

-Gambling in any form has been illegal in Virginia for over a century, but things could be about to take a big turn.
+Gambling in any form has been illegal in Virginia for over a century, but things could be about to take a big turn, with the possibility of legal sports betting in VA.
 With the backing of a billionaire investor with years of experience in Indian gaming, the tribe has acquired three adjacent parcels of land in the state capital Richmond and one in the port city of Norfolk, where they want to develop multi-million-dollar resort casinos.

 Tribe to invest over $1Billion in Casinos